 Bill 32-20, Solid Waste (Trash) - Waste Reduction/Source Reduction and Single-Use Straws - Requirements, sponsored by Lead Sponsor Council President at the request of the County Executive, was introduced on July 21.
-A public hearing was held on September 15 at which a number of speakers testified on the bill.
-The Council has received testimony and correspondence in support and opposition to Bill 32-20 (see C17-46).2
+A public hearing was held on September 15, at which a number of speakers testified on the bill.
+The Council has received testimony and correspondence in support of, and in opposition to, Bill 32-20 (see ©17-46).
+A Transportation and Environment Committee worksession was held on October 12, 2020.2

-Bill 32-20 would:
+As originally drafted, Bill 32-20 would: